 But he hasn’t just got beauty and brains.
 He also brings fun, entertainment, and cuddles to your everyday life.
 What more could you want?
 Well, there is a lot more to the Bordoodle than just this.
-So, let’s take a look at what else they have to offer, and more importantly, if you’ve got what it takes to be a Bordoodle mom or dad.
+So, let’s take a look at what else they have to offer and, more importantly, if you’ve got what it takes to be a Bordoodle mom or dad.
 Let’s go!

 Because the Bordoodle is a mixed breed, he will inherit characteristics from both of his parents.
 Although this might sound obvious, many owners take on mixed breeds hoping that he will turn out just like one parent.
-But this is not how it works, you need to like both parents just as much as each other.
+But this is not how it works, and you need to like both parents just as much as each other.
 So, let’s learn a little more about them both.

 The Border Collie is one of the best herding dogs in the world, and he is from wee bonnie Scotland.
-He is a workaholic, and he either needs a job as a ranch herder, or he needs to be placed with a family that can offer him intense exercise and mental stimulation.
+He is a workaholic, and he either needs a job as a ranch herder or he needs to be placed with a family that can offer him intense exercise and mental stimulation.

 He is also ranked as the most intelligent dog breed in the world time after time.
-With this comes responsibility, in that you need to provide him with the exercise and mental stimulation to keep his smart brain happy.
+With this comes responsibility, in that you need to provide him with exercise and mental stimulation to keep his smart brain happy.
 He is suitable for all families, but you might find him trying to herd young children or smaller animals in the house.

 Border Collies are affectionate with their family.
 They enjoy an evening snuggle in front of the fire with those they are closest to.
 He is a sensitive dog who prefers the company of his own family.
 Rather than living with a sociable family who is continually inviting friends and strangers over to the house.

 He is a working dog breed who also has a lot of energy, and he regularly forgets to switch this off in the home.
-He is fun and fearless, and provides a lot of entertainment for his family.
+He is fun and fearless and provides a lot of entertainment for his family.
 Only after a fun-filled day will he settle for the evening.

 The Poodle’s coat is hypoallergenic and sheds much less than other dogs.
-It is for this reason why he is chosen as a mixer for hybrids.
+It is for this reason that he is chosen as a mixer for hybrids.
 There are three sizes of Poodle, the toy, the miniature, and the standard.
 Their size difference is vast, as are their energy differences and personalities.

+Are Bordoodles good pets?
+Yes, when in the right home, with caring owners.
 Thanks to both of his parents, the Bordoodle has the brains and the beauty.
 The personality and appearance of mixed dogs are never a given, but this guy usually takes the best of both of his parents.
 He really is the whole package, so let’s find out if he is the canine bundle for you.